-- (a) The following provision applies to an employee - (i) who is absent from work as a result of illness or injury sustained at work; and - (ii) who has made a claim to the Workplace Safety & Insurance Board with respect to the illness or injury sustained at work; and

-- (iii) who has been awaiting approval of the claim; and - (iv) who would otherwise be entitled to payment pursuant to the provisions of the Cumulative Sick Leave Plan (Article 21.02) or the C.E.I.C.
+- (a) The following provision applies to an employee - (i) who is absent from work as a result of illness or injury sustained at work; and - (ii) who has made a claim to WSIB with respect to the illness or injury sustained at work; and - (iii) who has been awaiting approval of the claim; and - (iv) who would otherwise be entitled to payment pursuant to the provisions of the Cumulative Sick Leave Plan (Article 21.02) or the C.E.I.C.
 Sick Leave Plan (Article 21.03).

-For greater clarity, this provision does not apply to an employee already in receipt of Workplace Safety & Insurance payment at the time of the claim.
+For greater clarity, this provision does not apply to an employee already in receipt of a Workplace Safety & Insurance payment at the time of the claim.

 - (b) If the employee is unable to perform his or her regular duties or modified work as a result of the illness or injury and a WSIB Functional Abilities Form from the employee's physician to this effect has been submitted to his or her supervisor, the employee may apply for payment on the form provided by the employee's supervisor and to be returned to the Human Resources Department.
-Upon receipt of the form the application will be processed for payment to which the employee would be entitled from the Workplace Safety & Insurance Board if the claim was approved.
-Payment by the School Board will be from the date of the claim and will be provided only - (i) If the employee provides a WSIB Functional Abilities Form from the Doctor - (1) of illness or injury sustained at work satisfactory to the Board designated official; and - (2) that the employee is unable to perform his or her regular duties or modified work as a result of the illness or injury; and - (ii) If the employee completes and submits the form provided by his/her supervisor.
+Upon receipt of the form the application will be processed for payment to which the employee would be entitled from WSIB if the claim was approved.
+Payment by the Board will be from the date of the claim and will be provided only - (i) If the employee provides a WSIB Functional Abilities Form from the Doctor - (1) of illness or injury sustained at work satisfactory to the Board designated official; and - (2) that the employee is unable to perform his or her regular duties or modified work as a result of the illness or injury; and - (ii) If the employee completes and submits the form provided by his/her supervisor.

-This form which has been provided to the employee by his/her supervisor will serve as the application for payment as well as the agreement between the employee and the Huron - Superior Catholic District School Board that any payments provided by the School Board pursuant to this provision will be refunded to the School Board following final determination of the claim by the Workplace Safety & Insurance Board.
+This form which has been provided to the employee by his/her supervisor will serve as the application for payment as well as the agreement between the employee and the Board that any payments provided by the Board pursuant to this provision will be refunded to the Board following final determination of the claim by WSIB.

-Payments will only be made by the School Board to the extent that the employee would be entitled to payment pursuant to the Cumulative Sick Leave Plan (Article 21.02) or the C.E.I.C.
+Payments will only be made by the Board to the extent that the employee would be entitled to payment pursuant to the Cumulative Sick Leave Plan (Article 21.02) or the C.E.I.C.
 Sick Leave Plan (Article 21.03) if the Workplace Safety & Insurance claim was not approved.
 Any payment under this provision will continue for a maximum duration equal to that which the employee would be covered pursuant to the Cumulative Sick Leave Plan (Article 21.02) or the C.E.I.C.
 Sick Leave Plan (Article 21.03).